 - Foods: Don’t eat foods that have been identified to cause your symptoms.

 - Rubbing or scratching: Avoid harsh soaps.
-Frequent baths may reduce itching and scratching, which can make the hives feel worse.
+Frequent baths may reduce itching and scratching – beneficial because itching and scratching can make the hives feel worse.

 - Constant pressure: Avoid tight clothing.
 Pressure hives can be relieved by wearing loose-fitting clothes.